susieor/ppp-hr-sql/sql/data_dictionary.md

 - **date_hired**: Date employee was hired (string format).
 - **employment_status**: Current status (Active, Inactive).
 - **termination_date**: Date of termination (if applicable).
+- **salary_band***: Categorised salary range to group employees into pay bands.
+- **exit_reason**: Reason for an employee leaving, such as resignation, retirement, dismissal or contract end.
+- **exit_reason_notes**: Additional notes or comments explaining the context behind the exit reason.
+- **tenure_years**: Total length of service calculated from date_hired to either the termination date or the current date.

 ### performance
 - **employee_id**: Foreign Key → employees.